The Classification of Clifford Gates over Qubits: Canonical form for 2-qubit circuits

 \section{Canonical form for 2-qubit circuits}

-In this section, we describe a very clean canonical form for 2-qubit stabilizer circuits.
+In this section, we describe a very clean canonical form for 2-qubit Clifford circuits.

-\begin{theorem} Let $C$ be any stabilizer circuit on two qubits.
-Then, $C$ is equivalent to a circuit of at most depth 3 composed of the following sequence of gates \begin{enumerate} \itemsep 0px \parskip 0px \item a SWAP gate, and \item a tensor product of single-qubit gates, and \item a generalized CNOT gate, \end{enumerate} where we can choose at each step whether or not to include the gate.
-That is, $C$ is of the form of the circuit depicted in Figure~\ref{fig:2_qubit_canonical}. \end{theorem} \begin{proof} Since $C$ is a stabilizer circuit, it can be written as a product of CNOT, $\theta_{X+Z}$, and $\R_Z$ gates.\footnote{Notice that we don't need to include SWAP gates because of the equivalence $\SWAP(1,2) = \CNOT(1,2) \circ \CNOT(2,1) \circ \CNOT(1,2)$.} Recall that conjugating a generalized CNOT gate by a single-qubit gate is simply another generalized CNOT gate.
+\begin{theorem} Let $G$ be any Clifford circuit on two qubits.
+Then, $G$ is equivalent to a circuit of at most depth 3 composed of the following sequence of gates \begin{enumerate} \itemsep 0px \parskip 0px \item a $\SWAP$, and \item a tensor product of single-qubit gates, and \item a generalized CNOT gate, \end{enumerate} where we can choose at each step whether or not to include the gate.
+That is, $G$ is of the form of the circuit depicted in Figure~\ref{fig:2_qubit_canonical}. \end{theorem} \begin{proof} Since $G$ is a Clifford circuit, it can be written as a product of CNOT, $\theta_{X+Z}$ (Hadamard), and $\R_Z$ gates.
+Recall that conjugating a generalized CNOT gate by a single-qubit gate is simply another generalized CNOT gate.
 Therefore, we can push all the single-qubit gates left and all the generalized CNOT gates right.
 All that remains to show is that we can coalesce the generalized CNOT gates into a single CNOT gate.
 We refer to Table~\ref{table:coalescing_rules} for those equivalences, and note that identical generalized CNOT gates cancel.
 Eventually, what remains is a circuit composed of single-qubit gates, SWAP gates, and at most one generalized CNOT gate.
 We can push the SWAP gates to the left (they collapse to either a single SWAP gate or the identity) and combine the single-qubit gates, which completes the proof. \end{proof}